vdefran21/soundboard/README.md

 - Inspired by the Akai MPD2 MIDI controller
 - Built with modern web technologies
-- Uses Web Audio API for low-latency audio
+- Uses HTML5 Audio for maximum compatibility and iOS support

 ## Support